+Plotting tool for plotting data from line series data files (\.dfs1 or \.dt1).

 Figure 4.1 Example of profile plot showing cross-shore variation of wave height and longshore velocity

 4.1 Item Selection

 On this page you choose which items you want to plot.

 4.2 Step Configuration

 On this page you choose which time steps to plot.

 4.3 Plot Type

-On this page you define the type of plot.
+On this page you define the the type of plot.

 You can choose

-- Transect Plot - Vertical Profile Plot.
+- Transect Plot

+- Vertical Profile Plot.

 For the Vertical Profile Plot, you can invert the Y-axis.

 4.4 X-axis Definition

+On this page you define the limits of the x-axis.

 4.5 Y-axis Definition

 On this page you define the limits of the y-axis

 First, you specify for each item if it should be plotted relative to the left placed or the right placed y-axis.

 Then, you specify the limits of the y-axis.
 In case you have selected items for both the left and the right y-axis, you must enter specifications for both the axes.

+4.6 Curve Definitions

 On this page you define the appearance of the curves.

 For each curve you define

-- the line width, - the line style as solid, dashed, dotted, dashed-dotted, or filled, - the line colour, and - whether or not the line should be displayed and you may choose to display marker symbols and define
+- the line width,

+- the line style as solid, dashed, dotted, dashed-dotted, or filled,

+- the line colour, and

+- whether or not the line should be displayed

+and you may choose to display marker symbols and define

 - the marker symbol,

 - the marker size,

 - the marker fill style, and

 - the marker colour.

-On this page you choose which text strings that are to be put on the plot axis and header.

-You will get the pop-up menu if you right click with the mouse on the picture.
-The items in the pop-up menu are (along with some standard zoom and save function):

-• Properties: This is where you select files to plot and everything else about the picture and simulation setup.
+4.7 Text Annotations On this page you choose which text strings that are to be put on the plot axis and header.
+4.8 Popup Menu You will get the pop-up menu if you right click with the mouse on the picture.
+The items in the pop-up menu are (along with some standard zoom and save function): Properties This is where you select files to plot and everything else about the picture and simulation setup.

-- Toolbar: Moving forwards and backwards in time to create a simulation and maybe a video file. - The video icon creates the file.
-The name of the video file is defined on the Step Configuration page. - The envelope icon enable the plotting of curves for several time steps simultaneously.
-The time step between the plotted curves is defined on the Step Configuration page. - File name legend: As default, the file name and path of your input data file is shown on the plot, but you can switch this off by selecting this menu item.
+Toolbar Moving forwards and backwards in time to create a simulation and maybe a video file.
+Note: It is always possible to stop an animation by pressing the <esc> key.

+The video icon creates the file.
+The name of the video file is defined on the Step Configuration page.
+The envelope icon enable the plotting of curves for several time steps simultaneously.
+The time step between the plotted curves is defined on the Step Configuration page.

+File name legend As default, the file name and path of your input data file is shown on the plot, but you can switch this off by selecting this menu item.
-5 Time Series Plot

-Plotting tool for plotting time series data (.dfs0 or .dt0 files).
+5 Time Series Plot Plotting tool for plotting time series data (\.dfs0 or \.dt0 files).

+5.1 Items

 Use this page to select the data file(s) containing the item(s) for your time series plot.

 NOTE: